-Threat intelligence provides information about suspicious IP addresses of dialers, on-premises data centers, and malicious scanners based on the powerful computing capabilities of Alibaba Cloud.
-This feature also maintains a dynamic IP library of malicious crawlers and prevents crawlers from accessing your site or specific directories.
+Bot threat intelligence provides information about suspicious IP addresses used by dialers, on-premises data centers, and malicious scanners.
+This function also maintains an IP address library of malicious crawlers and prevents crawlers from accessing all pages under your domain name or specific directories.

 - Log on to the Web Application Firewall console.

 - In the top navigation bar, select the resource group to which the instance belongs and the region, Mainland China or International, in which the instance is deployed.

 - In the left-side navigation pane, choose .

 - In the upper part of the Website Protection page, select the domain name for which you want to configure the whitelist.

 - Click the Bot Management tab, find the Bot Threat Intelligence section.
 Then, turn onStatus and click Settings.Note After the bot threat Intelligence function is enabled, all requests destined for your website are checked by the function.
 You can configure a Bot Management rule so that the requests that match the rule bypass the check.
 For more information, see Configure a whitelist for Bot Management.

 - In the Bot Threat Intelligence rule list, find the threat intelligence library you want to use by Intelligence Name, and turn on Status.The following table lists the bot threat intelligence libraries that WAF supports.

 In scenarios where two-factor authentication cannot be implemented, we recommend that you set threat intelligence rules based on the low-severity library.